aglowinthefield/mo2-fomod-plus/README.md

 A total rewrite of the FOMOD installer.
 Supports all features of the original FOMOD installer, and adds a few new ones.

 **Features**
-- FOMOD window keeps the size you choose between installs.
 - Filter by mods installed via FOMOD.
 [Pic](doc/filter.png)
 - A Scanner plugin to retroactively mark mods as FOMOD-installed where possible.
 [Pic](doc/scanner-menu.png)
 - A nice wizard hat in the content column.
 [Pic](doc/content.png)